williampvong97/phys220_rocketanddrone/README.txt

   digitalWrite(LedPin, LOW);
   delay(100);

 and we still obtain the same length of time of data-write-timestep, which we'll call dt.
 The folder called run1/ is our first trial where we tested the data collection lasting 60s and folder run2/ is a trial for 120s.

+In the file handcalculations.jpg, we define a scaling factor k and we get the same value of 2.5 for k for both trials.
+We may test longer trials like a 30min trial (we won't, but it's still something to think about) to see if k = 2.5 still holds for longer periods of time.

+What this k-value tells us, is that using dt from the Arduino code isn't enough.
+For our payload case, if you only use dt = 100ms (the default), then you will see that the total time interval of your data collection is only 40% of what you expect it to be, based off our k-value from our two trials.
+This is very important because this means that whatever total time interval you think your data collection ranges from, you need to multiply it, at least in our specific payload, by the factor of k = 2.5.
+Note that this k-value may not be universal, so it may be best if you try running some trials to see if you can get a proportional scaling constant for your time measurements, like we include in folders run1/ and run2/.